-Reviewed and adopted at the Annual Council June 2024
+Reviewed and adopted at the Annual Council meeting held in May 2023

 1. Introduction

 1.1 This constitution sets out how the Town Council operates, how decisions are made and the procedures which are followed to ensure that decision made are lawful, open, and transparent.